VCityTeam/UD-Reproducibility/Demos/DatAgora_PartDieu/Readme.md

 ### Dockers not awaiting each other

-Some dockers need a docker to be up running so they can run and complete their task properly.
+Some dockers need to wait for another docker to be up and running so they can complete their task properly.
 In normal circumstances they do so.
 However, it has been observed on occasion that the SpatialMultimediaDB will start running while the postgres docker has not finished its setup, resulting in the SpatialMultimediaDB being unable to connect to the database.
 If that occurs, relaunching the demo should solve the issue.

 ### Geoserver crashing when refreshing UD-Viz